Roundabout49/wattsnext-frontend/README.md

 This is the React frontend of the online multiplayer implementation of the board game Watts Next.
 The backend can be found [here](https://github.com/niklaskerkhoff/wattsnextbackend).

+See `DEPLOYMENT.md` for how the app is deployed to the production server.

 ## What is Watts Next?

 Watts Next is a cooperative board game on the energy transition.